 Now the term “White Lady” or “Lady in White” is really quite an ancient moniker for figures described in the ghost lore of many countries and cultures, but particularly in the British Isles from where these traditions may have spread.
 Appearing as a gliding specter, these tales all relate the story of a woman who died a tragic death and left behind a sorrow tied to a particular location.

 Initially, it was believed that the universal appearance of these accounts was due to the custom of dressing the dead in white grave clothing and winding sheets.
-However, folklore scholars suspect that the ultimate ancestor of these tales rests in the European traditions of glowing fairies and radiant, white robed pre-Christian deities whose iconographic influence has persisted.
+However, folklore scholars suspect that the ultimate ancestor of these tales rests in the European traditions of glowing fairies and radiant, white robed pre-Christian deities whose iconographic influence persist.

 At the Union Cemetery there are numerous 19th century graves of young women who died during the prime of their lives.
 One suggested identity that has been proposed for the White Lady of Easton is a “Harriet B. Seeley.”
 Though there are quiet a few Harriets at the Union, none match this name precisely.
 Assuming there has been a misreading or a conflation of different women, there are two possible candidates: Harriet Seeley Bryan who died in 1836 and Harriet R. Seeley who died in 1853.
 Sadly, both match the criteria.

 Harriet Seeley, daughter of Patience and Elijah Seeley, was born on October 19, 1815.
 She married Titus A. Bryan on February 10, 1836 and nine days later, she died.

 The grief of her family is expressed on a tombstone so worn away today that it is barely legible.